 Andy Simons, Curator of Modern British Collections at the British Library, said: “During the 1970s, photocopying came of age and made it easier for those who had something to say to use printed material to do so.”

 Put simply, yes.
-According to DMA statistics, flyers are still an effective marketing tool across both addressed mail and door drop distribution methods.
+According to DMA statistics, Flyers are still an effective marketing tool across both addressed mail and door drop Leaflet distribution methods to reach your target audience.
 Here are the big numbers that back it up.

 - 5% read/looked/glanced at it and 23% did so within a 28-day period